SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 The **Jenkins - Node Health** dashboard provides insights into the health of all Jenkins master and worker nodes, with information on node details, recent builds, resource consumption, and node events.

 Use this dashboard to:
-* Monitor the health of all Jenkins nodes to understand and resolve potential bottlenecks
+* Monitor the health of all Jenkins nodes to understand and resolve potential bottlenecks.
-* Monitor  node resource utilization and resize if necessary
+* Monitor  node resource utilization and resize if necessary.
-* Monitor removed nodes and node offline and launch failure events to ensure intended operations are being performed
+* Monitor removed nodes and node offline and launch failure events to ensure intended operations are being performed.

 <img src={useBaseUrl('img/integrations/app-development/Jenkins-NodeHealth.png')} alt="jenkins" />